 Essentially, it’s better to laminate cardstock if you want a more professional-looking and lasting project.
 There are plenty of reasons to use laminating sheets on regular paper!
 Maybe you want to preserve a bulletin or a special art project your child finished in school.
 Either way, consider the project and how you want your finished product to appear.

 How Do You Laminate a Card Without a Laminator?

 Anyone who wants to keep certain cards in their wallet in good condition without having to go through the hassle of warming up the laminating machine and running paper through will love the idea of laminating pouches.
 These pouches have two adhesive sides: you place an item in between and sandwich it in.
 Essentially, the laminating pouch is a pocket that sticks to your card.

 You need to consider before going and laminating all of your cards that not all of them can be laminated.
 Now, I’m not talking about the item itself is unable to be laminated because the lamination process won’t work.
-What I am saying is that laminating certain cards, i.e., your Social Security card, may make them invalid.
+I am saying that laminating certain cards, i.e., your Social Security card, may invalidate them.
 In this case, it is best to do some research to figure out what can and cannot be laminated.

 On a side note, sometimes it can be difficult to get those laminated cards out of your wallet.
 One of the most helpful tips anyone ever gave me had to do with a small tab of tape on each side of the card.
 Leave enough of the tape out to be able to pull the laminated card easily out of your wallet.

 Can You Take Laminate Off Paper?